The Opening Teams

 The Breach

-Drill bits on hardened steel — the outer seal breach.
-Hours of cutting through doors designed to survive centuries.
+Drill bits on hardened steel — twenty-six hours of continuous grinding to breach the outer seal.
 The Systems Engineer monitors atmospheric readings on both sides, calibrating equalization rates to prevent pressure shock.
-The hiss of atmospheric equalization when the seal finally gives.
+The hiss when the seal finally gives.
 Air that hasn't mixed with the outside in decades, carrying smells nobody on the team can identify.

 Then the specific silence of a Contact Linguist waiting for a response to their broadcast.
-Speaking into the dark, in languages selected from pre-war records that may no longer match what's spoken inside.
+Speaking into the dark in languages selected from pre-war records that may no longer match what's spoken inside.
 The broadcast loops.
 The team waits.
 Sometimes for hours.
 Sometimes for days.
+Sometimes the broadcast echoes back from a bunker whose population stopped answering years ago, and the Systems Engineer begins cataloging ORACLE hardware while the Medical Officer logs the dead, and Nexus's integration budget transfers to the salvage line item without anyone filing an amendment.

 First Contact

-If the opening goes well — the first human voices from inside, speaking languages the team may not recognize.
+When the opening goes well: voices from inside, speaking languages the team may not recognize.
 Generations of linguistic drift in sealed populations.
 The Contact Linguist adapts in real time, finding cognates, establishing basic communication through tone and repetition.
-The Medical Officer assesses from a distance, looking for signs of disease, malnutrition, or psychological conditions that require immediate intervention.
+The Medical Officer assesses from a distance, looking for signs of disease, malnutrition, or psychological conditions requiring immediate intervention.

 The harsh white of assessment equipment meeting the warm amber of bunker emergency lighting.
 Two worlds touching at the threshold.
 The people inside have never seen the sky.
-Some of them don't believe there's anything outside the door.
+Some don't believe there's anything outside the door.
 The Protocol accounts for this.
 Page 47, Section 12: "Reality Orientation Procedures for Long-Duration Isolation Populations."
+When the Contact Linguist's biometrics spike on a good opening, the Medical Officer has learned not to flag it.
+Relief is not a medical event.
+It registers as one anyway.

 Notable Members